 If you have completed the survey in previous years, you can simply log in and commence the survey.
 Please use the same email address and password as last year.

-Newly released research by Melbourne’s Deakin University reveals New Zealand’s secondary school leaders are deeply committed to their work but experience high levels of stress.
+New Zealand’s secondary and area school leaders are deeply committed to their work but experience high workloads and high levels of stress.

 The highest cause of student-related stress stems from mental health issues and school leaders experience high levels of conflict between their commitments and their home lives.

-The longitudinal study, led by professor Phil Riley, has been running since 2011 in Australia, and since 2016 with New Zealand primary and some area school leaders.
-This is the first time New Zealand secondary school leaders and PPTA Te Wehengarua area school members have been included.
+The longitudinal study, led by Professor Phil Riley, has been running since 2011 in Australia, and since 2020 with New Zealand secondary and area school leaders.

 The research uses robust and widely used research instruments to measure school leaders’ quality of life and psychosocial coping.